sleepingkingstudios/cuprum/README.md

 # The first command creates a passing result with a value of 'Example value'.
 #
-# This is passed to the first yield_result block, which adds the 'Example error'
+# This is passed to the first yield_result block, which creates a new result
-# string to the result errors, and then returns the result.
-Because the
+# with the same value and the string 'Example error' as the errors object.
+It is
-# yield_result block returns the previous result, it is then passed to the next
-# item in the chain.
+# then passed to the next command in the chain.
 #
 # Finally, the second yield_result block is called, which checks the status of
 # the passed result.
-Since the second block does not return the previous result,
+Since the final block does not return the previous result,
 # the previous result is discarded and a new result is created with the string
 # value starting with 'The last result was ...'.
 result = chained_command.call